bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 given our model :math:`M`.
 The
 `marginal likelihood <https://en.wikipedia.org/wiki/Marginal_likelihood>`__ is a common tactic that we can use to compare models in
 `Bayesian model comparison <https://en.wikipedia.org/wiki/Bayes_factor>`__.
-Theoretically, this is a nice concept, we'll get a single number to tell us if one model is "better" than the other.
+Theoretically, this is a nice concept, we'll get a single number to tell us if one model is "better" than the other (given a particular dataset).
 Unfortunately, this is not really the case for many deep generative models especially ones dealing with images, see [2] for more details.
 The long and short of it is that any one metric doesn't necessarily correlate to improved qualitative performance; you need to evaluate it on a per task basis.
-In any case, we still would like to understand how the heck I can do this for a variational autoencoder!
+In any case, we still would like to understand how the heck we can do this for a variational autoencoder!

 So there are two main problems when trying to do this for a VAE.
 You need to: